Andrew-Lees11/PersistantiOSKituraKit/ToDoServer/README.md

 **HINT:** To cancel a running process in a terminal window, press CTRL + C.

 ### Switching to PostgreSQL
+This project used a mySQL database to store the data from the server.
+Since [Swift-Kuery-MySQL](https://github.com/IBM-Swift/SwiftKueryMySQL) is build apon the [Swift Kuery](https://github.com/IBM-Swift/Swift-Kuery) abstraction layer you can quite easily switch between mySQL and other supported SQL databases.

 1. Start the postgreSQL database"

 `brew install postgresql`
+`brew services start postgresql`

 2. Create a database and open postgreSQL command line: